Vinyl dip moulding production

 Vinyl dip coating

-Advantages dip moulding process
+Advantages of the dip moulding process